 5. Define your ask

-You have to understand and define if you’re emailing a VC for advice, for capital, or for a recommendation to someone else in their network.
+You must recognise and specify if you are emailing a VC for suggestions, funding, or a referral to someone else in their network.

-Answer this to yourself : If VC’s assistant reads your email and reply could they reply in one line or a small sentence?
-If yes, you are on the right path.
+Ask yourself this question: Could VC’s assistant react to your email in one line or a short sentence?
+If so, you are headed in the right direction.

 - I’d love your guidance and feedback about how we should scale for profitability in the market.